scribe-security/docs/docs/CLI/valint/README.md

 ## Before you begin
 Integrating Valint with the Scribe Service requires the following credentials that are found in the product setup dialog (In your **[Scribe Hub](https://prod.hub.scribesecurity.com/ "Scribe Hub Link")** go to **Home>Products>[$product]>Setup**)

-* **Product Key**
 * **Client ID**
 * **Client Secret**

-> Note that the product key is unique per product, while the client ID and secret are unique for your account.
 > Note that the Scribe Hub generated Product key is optional.
 You can generate your own string as a unique identification of the product.

 ### Usage